 Derivatives Clearing and Trading Obligation

-The Bank of England has consulted on its proposal to modify the scope of contracts which are subject to derivatives clearing obligation to reflect the ongoing reforms to interest rate benchmarks.
-This consultation closed on 14 July 2021.
+The Bank of England consulted on its proposal to modify the scope of contracts which are subject to derivatives clearing obligation to reflect the ongoing reforms to interest rate benchmarks.
+This consultation closed on 14 July 2021 and the Bank of England has now published a Policy Statement.